Your computer won't start correctly.

 Creating a boot image file of your OS is an excellent way to ensure successful system recovery.

-How to create a bootable CD or DVD, you'll need three things:
+To create a bootable CD or DVD, you'll need three things:

 - A blank DVD or CD that will become your boot disk,